real-rayezwtkl/real_estate_price_prediction/README.md

 The Linear Regression (LR) model unexpectedly outperformed the XGBoost Regressor, achieving a higher R² score of 0.5497 and a lower Mean Squared Error of 124.5794.

 Conclusion: In this specific analysis, the LR model proved to be the superior predictor.
-This suggests that the relationship between the features and the target price in the analyzed dataset may be more predominantly linear than initially assumed, or that the XGBoost model's configuration required further, extensive hyperparameter optimization to realize its potential gain over the simple linear baseline.
+This suggests that the relationship between the features and the target price in the analyzed dataset may be more predominantly linear than initially assumed, or that the XGBoost model's configuration required hyperparameter optimization to realize its potential gain over the simple linear baseline.

 Tech Stack
 Language: Python

   Core Libraries: pandas, numpy

   Visualization: matplotlib, seaborn

   Modeling: scikit-learn

   Boosting Framework: XGBoost

 ▶️ How to Run the ProjectClone the repository: